Causal Spillover Effects Using Instrumental Variables: Introduction

-This paper is also related to the literature on multiple instruments \citep{Imbens-Angrist_1994_ECMA,Mogstad-etal_NBER_2019}.
-While most of the literature studies the use of multiple instruments for a single binary instrument, my setting with unrestricted spillovers introduces both multiple instruments and multiple treatments.
-In related work, \citet{Blackwell_2017_JASA} analyzes the case of two instruments and two treatments under a treatment exclusion restriction assumption that rules out ``cross effects'' of instruments on treatments.
-My findings complement these existing results by allowing for spillover effects on treatments, which generates a novel set of compliance types and causal effects.
+This paper can also be linked to the literature on multiple instruments \citep{Imbens-Angrist_1994_ECMA,Mogstad-etal_NBER_2019} since the vectors of own and peers' instruments and treatments in spillover analysis can be rearranged as a multivalued instrument and a multivalued treatment.
+While most of the existing literature in this area considers the case of multiple instruments and a single binary treatment, my setting with unrestricted spillovers introduces both multiple instruments and multiple treatments (see Remark \ref{rmk:multi} for further discussion).

+The rest of the article is organized as follows.
+Section \ref{sec:setup} describes the setup, introduces the notation and defines the causal parameters of interest.
+Section \ref{sec:ITT} analyzes ITT parameters.
+Section \ref{sec:identif} provides the main identification results under one-sided noncompliance.
+Section \ref{sec:estimation} analyzes estimation and inference, and Section \ref{sec:emp_app} applies the proposed methods in an empirical setting.
+Finally, Section \ref{sec:extensions} generalizes the results to conditional-on-observables IV and multiple units per group, and Section \ref{sec:conclusion} concludes.
+The supplemental appendix contains the technical proofs and additional results and discussions.